Technigo/project-news-site/README.md

 ### Techniques
 I was using techniques as flexbox, media queries and semantic HTML.

+Have added hover effect for the nav menu when the screen is wider than 1024.

 ### Planning
 I started with mobile first and then scaled it up for tablet and later on desktop.